nvbach91/miraql/README.md

 ![img](https://i.chzbgr.com/thumb800/3899653/h75CA01C6/a-funny-list-of-owl-memes)

-# MIRAQL, a REST API service for Git-based managing OWL Ontologies via SPARQL with
+# MIRAQL, a REST API service for agile Git-based management of OWL Ontologies via SPARQL
 This component provides an API to manipulate a network of ontology files using SPARQL update queries

 ## REST API service example